 How does the subscription vs. test credits work?
 What is the difference between them?

-- Test credits are units that are used whenever a candidate takes a test.
+Test credits are units that are used whenever a candidate takes a test.
 No matter how long a test is, or how many subjects are combined into a single test, the cost is always 1 credit per score.
-Test credits are good for one year after purchase, after which they expire.
-However, any additional test credit purchases at a later date cause all earlier test credits to be rolled over for another year.
+Test credits are good for two years after purchase, after which they expire.
+However, any additional test credit purchases at a later date cause all earlier test credits to be rolled over for another two years.

 Whether you purchase a subscription or test credit pack, you get access to all of our standard tests.
-When you purchase a Standard Plus or higher plan, you can also customize your tests to varying degrees, depending on the purchased plan.
-The Test Credit option is only available with the Standard and Standard Plus level plans.
-See more about our plans here.
+When you purchase a Basic or higher plan, you can also customize your tests to varying degrees, depending on the purchased plan.
+The Test Credit option is only available with the Basic level plan.
+See more about our plans here .

 How are the credits spent?
 Is it for each test or for each test taker?